 a.
 Now Jehoram the son of Ahab became king over Israel: Jehoram came from a family that was far beyond dysfunctional.
 His father Ahab was one of the worst kings the northern kingdom of Israel ever knew and his mother Jezebel was certainly the worst queen Israel ever knew.

 b.
 But not like his father and mother: Jehoram was better than his father and mother, but he was still a wicked man.
 He was the ninth consecutive bad king over the northern kingdom, which never had a godly king.

 i.
-“The ‘sins of Jeroboam’ that Jehoram perpetuated were not related to the worship of Baal but to the false worship of Yahweh under the calf (of ox) images that Jeroboam set up and Dan and Bethel.
+“The ‘sins of Jeroboam’ that Jehoram perpetuated were not related to the worship of Baal but to the false worship of Yahweh under the calf (or ox) images that Jeroboam set up in Dan and Bethel.
 This was primarily a political strategy rather than a religious one.”
 (Dilday)

 ii.
 “He appears to have been, in spiritual matters, one of those undecided, neutral characters, who puzzle most observers, and who never seem to know themselves just where they stand, or belong.
 He put away the Baal statue, made by his father Ahab, but never became a real believer in Jehovah.”
 (Knapp)